 The below links will open in a new window.

 These Preliminary Assessment Report Spreadsheets are based on set templates.
-They are for submission to the Environment Agency and Europe.
+They were created for submission to the Environment Agency and Europe.

 Provided by the Environment Agency to aid in the reviewing of PFRA submissions.